 Trish joined Valley Vision in 2014 as managing director after several years as a consultant to the organization.
-She oversees Valley Vision’s Food and Ag Economy, 21st Century Workforce, and broadband strategies.
-She has the passion and unique talent to deliver research and information, and to engage cross-sector interests in collaborative, solution-driven strategies.
+She oversees Valley Vision’s food and ag economy, 21st century workforce, and broadband strategies.

 Trish’s vast regional and statewide networks greatly contribute to the growth and vitality of the region.
-In all she does, Trish focuses on triple-bottom-line outcomes: shared opportunity, environmental quality, and economic prosperity for all.
 An effective grant writer, Trish helped the region win a coveted federal designation as a food and beverage manufacturing community.

 Before coming to Valley Vision, Trish consulted a wide range of clients on economic development, including local jurisdictions, state and federal agencies, educational institutions, councils of governments, workforce development boards, and philanthropic entities.
 She led several flagship initiatives—including regional-state partnerships—on industry cluster and workforce development, rural policy, infrastructure, and sustainability indicators, including California’s first-ever, region-based indicator report for the California Strategic Growth Council.

-- Women Who Means Business award, Sacramento Business Journal (2017)
+Women Who Mean Business Award, Sacramento Business Journal (2017)

 Bachelor’s degree in Spanish, cum laude – Georgetown University